header-image

 Alloimmunisation against blood group antigens.
 The balance between patients’ need and supply of matched red cells

-This research program focuses on methods to achieve comprehensive cost-efficient full donor typing in order to fulfill the increasing demand of hospitals for more extensively typed donor blood.
+Blood Match focused on methods to achieve comprehensive cost-efficient full donor typing in order to fulfil hospital demands for more extensively typed donor blood.

 Project 1.
 BloodMatch Benefits; The effect of donor and patient’s risk factor steered extended matching and new blood group typing platforms